History of NFL draft in Timeline

 NFL draft

-The NFL Draft, or Annual Player Selection Meeting, is an annual event where NFL teams recruit players.
-Teams are ordered inversely to their previous season's record, with the worst team picking first.
-Teams can select a player or trade their pick for other assets.
-A round concludes when all teams have either picked or traded their spot.
-The draft has been held annually since its inception in 1936.
+The NFL Draft is an annual event where NFL teams select eligible college football players.
+Teams are ordered based on the previous season's record, with the worst team picking first.
+Teams can draft players or trade their draft positions for other assets.
+The draft has been held annually since 1936, serving as a crucial mechanism for player recruitment in the NFL.

-In 1925, the East-West Shrine Bowl, the oldest running college all-star game, was established.
-The game features college players planning to enter the NFL draft, providing them a platform to showcase their abilities and learn from NFL coaches.
+In 1925, the East-West Shrine Bowl, the oldest running college all-star game, was established to provide college players planning to join the NFL draft an opportunity to showcase their skills and learn from NFL coaches and players, while also raising money for Shriners Hospitals for Children.

 In 1934, Stan Kostka led the Minnesota Gophers to an undefeated season.

-On May 18, 1935, Bert Bell proposed a draft be instituted to enhance competitive parity on the field in order to ensure the financial viability of all franchises.
-His proposal was adopted unanimously that day.
+On May 18, 1935, Bert Bell proposed that a draft be instituted to enhance competitive parity and ensure the financial viability of all NFL franchises.
+The proposal was adopted unanimously.

 August 25, 1935: Stan Kostka signs with Brooklyn Dodgers